AndriianChestnykh/fsmp/README.md

-﻿##File Storage Marketplace
+# Decentralized File Storage Marketplace
-###Abstract

 Main purpose of the system is to provide decentralized and secure disk space trading platform.
-The principle is free market between Data Owners (DO) who need disk space to store their files securely and Disk Space Owners (DSO) who rents their free disk space.
+The principle is free market between Data Owners (DO) who need to rent disk space to store/backup their files securely and Disk Space Owners (DSO) who rent their disks, which are empty or not copmletely occupied with some data.

-Unlike centralized cloud storages like Dropbox or Google drive the system has Blockchain based data routing and payments.
-That means that there is no central authority who keeps your money or your data.
-Nobody except DO can read data.
-Nobody can switch DO or DSO off the system.
-All the data is securely encrypted by DO private key and is stored only in the DSO disk space.
-Blockchain Smart Contracts keep cryptocurrency and make payments.
-They are supported by decentralized Ethereum Blockchain network.
-All the parts of software are open-source.
+The File Storage Marketplace system is decentralized unlike traditional cloud storages like Dropbox or Google drive.
+There is no single party who controls DO and DSO cooperation in any possible aspect.

+## **Nobody except you can do the following**

+* **Access your data**
+* **Steal your payments**
+* **Change cooperation/payment logic**
+* **Switch you off the system**

+All Data Owner data is securely encrypted by his/her encryption key and redundantly stored between different Data Storage Owners, who are intencivized to be online by Data Owners payments through Smart Contract of public blockchains.
+Our first, but not the single, public blockchain and cryptocurrency option is Ethereum platform.

 ###System concept schema
 TODO:  Add correct labels to arrows